College of Health Solutions policies

 Concurrent degrees

-Students at Arizona State University are permitted to pursue concurrent degrees as long as they meet the requirements for both programs and receive permission in advance from the college or colleges offering their chosen majors.
-College of Health Solutions students are required to meet specific criteria prior to starting the university approval process.
-Students interested in applying for a concurrent degree should consult with their academic advisor about the feasibility of a concurrent degree with their overall graduation plan.
+Students at ASU are permitted to pursue concurrent degrees as long as they meet the requirements for both programs and receive permission in advance from the college or colleges offering their chosen majors.
+Health Solutions students are required to meet specific criteria before starting the university approval process.
+Students interested in applying for a concurrent degree should consult with their academic advisor about the feasibility of pursuing a concurrent degree as it relates to their overall graduation plan.

-If a student is adding a concurrent major outside the college, the university approval process must be completed for both the College of Health Solutions and the college of the other major.
+If a student is adding a concurrent major outside the college, the university approval process must be completed for both Health Solutions and the college of the other major.

 Students earn a separate diploma for each degree.
 Degrees may not be too closely related and are reviewed by an academic advisor during the approval process.
-To add a concurrent degree, there must be a minimum of 30 unique credit hours of coursework in each degree program.
+For a student to add a concurrent degree, there must be a minimum of 30 distinct credit hours of coursework in each degree program.

-The College of Health Solutions minimum requirements to add a concurrent degree are:
+The Health Solutions minimum requirements to add a concurrent degree are:

 Readmission/reinstatement

-Undergraduate degree-seeking students who previously attended ASU but have not been enrolled at ASU for up to seven consecutive semesters are eligible to return through quick re-entry.
-Students do not need to submit a new application or application fee, but they must contact an academic advisor in their program for registration.
-Exceptions may apply, including for students on leaves of absence and students who serve in the military.
+Undergraduate degree-seeking students who previously attended ASU and have not been enrolled for up to seven consecutive fall or spring semesters may be eligible to return through quick re-entry.
+Students do not need to submit a new application or pay an application fee; however, they must contact an academic advisor in their program to initiate the registration process.
+Certain exceptions may apply, including students on an approved leave of absence and those who have served in the military.

 Graduate policies